Mission, Vision, & Core Values

 - We exercise a “growth mindset”; affirming that college success is dependent upon students’ persistence and tenacious effort.
 Successful students are disciplined, strategic and intentional about achieving their goals – making continual improvements and advances over time and persevering through difficulties when they arise.

-- We promote the development of college-level writing since academic writing is a complex intellectual task involving multi-layered skills essential to success in all college courses.
+- We promote the development of college-level communication skills, both written and spoken.
+We recognize that these are complex intellectual tasks involving multi-layered skills essential to success in all college courses and in one’s subsequent career.

 - We encourage all students to frequently access campus resources for a variety of reasons – academic support, social support and emotional support, believing that every student benefits from on-going support, regardless of their GPA.